Munawwar/react-global-states/README.md

 react-global-states is a global state store for React projects (using React hooks)..

-without the reducer, dispatch, thunk/saga, nested selector, provider, context etc ceremonies.
+without the reducer, dispatch, thunk/saga, nested selector etc ceremonies.

 ### Quick example